-GENEVA — Under fire from the United States, the World Health Organization’s top governing body unanimously approved a resolution on Tuesday calling for an independent review of its response to the coronavirus pandemic.
+GENEVA (AN) — Under fire from the United States, the World Health Organization's top governing body unanimously approved a resolution on Tuesday calling for an independent review of its response to the coronavirus pandemic.

 The 194-nation World Health Assembly's resolution calls on WHO Director-General Tedros Adhanom Ghebreyesus to carry out an "impartial, independent and comprehensive evaluation” of the WHO-led international response to the COVID-19 outbreak “at the earliest appropriate moment.”